In spring we see our homes differently. After the darkness of winter it is a time to renew our relationship with our home.

 But in spring, we see it all too well.

-This prompts a deep-rooted, primal need to eradicate, re-place and clean.
+This prompts a deep-rooted, primal urge to eradicate, re-place and clean.

-With a massive following on Instagram Mrs Hinch has tapped into a market of like-minded people, all of whom are keen to maintain a shiny, clean home.
+With a massive following on Instagram Mrs Hinch has tapped into a market of like-minded people.
+All these people keen to maintain and present a shiny, clean home.

 A clean home is a happy home.